oubiwann/exemplar/README.md

 Needless to say, one could also create custom templates via functions that generate partial HTML and have parameters/variables for addition HTML to be passed.

+For more information on using LFE with YAWS, be sure to check out the
+<a href="https://github.com/lfe/yaws-rest-starter">LFE REST example app</a>.